Territory Planning &

 Staffing Scenarios and Mapping

-Too often Customer Success teams will jump to this work when remapping territories for their teams.
-The prior research and analysis informs the pros/cons of different scenarios and will make budgeting and staffing considerations more logical and based on facts.
-Internal stakeholders are given an opportunity to give input on the future state at this stage to help in the change management process.
+Customer Success teams often rush to remap territories to align with current business priorities.
+Prior research and analysis inform the pros/cons of different scenarios and make budgeting and staffing considerations more logical and factual.
+Internal stakeholders can provide input on the future state to assist in the change management process.

 -